enkiEng/enkiEng/README.md

-This is a account I use for holding my social media information and other non-code related projects.
+This is an account I use for holding my social media information and other non-code related projects.